top of page

 • Fast turnarounds for toilets, entrances, cafés, and shop areas

-For gallery cleaning services and exhibition space cleaning, your spec should separate tasks into zones:
+For gallery cleaning services and exhibition space cleaning, your specification should separate tasks into zones:

 • Entrances, mats, and tracked-in dirt control